drethedevjs/web-dev-services/README.md

 ---

 Thank you for checking out my portfolio!
-If you're interested in working together, feel free to reach out via the contact form or email me directly at [your-email@example.com].
+If you're interested in working together, feel free to reach out via email here [drethedevjs](drethedevjs@gmail.com).